blocklessnetwork/template-assemblyscript-price-oracle/README.md

 **Build and Execute**

-Install the bls CLI and execute `scripts/aggregate.sh` or `scripts/report.sh`.
+Install the bls CLI and execute `run.sh`.

 You may also run the following command: